Scanning printed QR ad

 Learn more about

-QR Codes for Documents
+QR codes for Canva

 If you need to create QR Codes online, you can Make a QR Code right here for free!